backand/angular-yeoman-todos/README.md

       "role": "Admin"
     }
     ```
-  and click on Try it Out!
-  this will manually sync your Backand user with your app's users
-  That is the only time you will need to perform a manual sync,
-  Later when you will invite additional team members and users, they will automatically synced into your app's users
+5. Replace <your email> and <your name> in the JSON above with the values from the single row in the *team member*
+6. Click *Try it Out*!

+This will manually sync your Backand user with the rest of your app's users. **NOTE** - this should be the only time you need to perform a manual sync.
+When additional users and team members are invited or register, they will be automatically synced into your application's *User* table via the three custom actions we modified above.

-  3. Invite Users
+## Invite Users to the application

+Once you have completed the above, you are ready to begin inviting users to your application!
+To invite new users:

-  Now you may invite users into your app, to do that go to *Security & Auth --> Users* and enter an email in the *invite user(s)* input box. please use a valid email that you can receive the emails that Backand will send.
-Click on *Invite User(s)* button.
-A new user with a *User* role will be added to the users list.
-You will get an invitation email for this user email address.
-On the email, click on the invitation link, this will navigate to the sign in/sign up page to complete the sign in process.
+1. Navigate to *Security & Auth --> Users*
+2. Enter an email in the *invite user(s)* input box.
+Please use a valid email that is able to receive messages sent by Backand.
+3. Click on *Invite User(s)* button.
+A new user will be added to the users list, and assigned the *User*.
+This will also trigger an invitation email that is sent to the entered email address.
+4. Open the email message.
+5. Click on the invitation link.
+This will navigate to the sign in/sign up page to complete the sign in process.
-Check the new user checkbox and enter the sign up detail.
-When you will sign in with this user you should only be able to update or delete the items that this user created.
-But this won't happen until you finish the next steps.
+6. Check the new user checkbox and enter the sign up detail.

+At this point, when this new user signs in they will have full read-only access to the application, but will only be able to update or delete objects that they personally created.
+However, in order to enable this behavior we have just a few more steps to follow!

-  4. Set Current User Validation
+## Set Current User Validation
-  If you sign in as with a *User* role and with an *Admin* role, you can see that both roles can do CRUD for all the todo items.
-  To ensure that users with *Admin* role can perform CRUD for all items, users with *User* role can perform CRUD just for their own items and users with *ReadOnly* role can only read items, you need to write some server side javascript.
-  Go to *Objects --> todo* and click on the *Actions* tab, click on the *New Action* button, on the *Select Trigger...*, select *Create - during data saving before it is committed*.
-Leave the *Input Parameters* empty and in the *Type* select *Server side javascript code*.
-A text area for javascript code will show.
-Please paste the following code inside the function body:
+If you sign in as a user with a *User* role, or with a user with the *Admin* role, you should see that both roles share the same set of permissions.
+In other words, both types of users have full access to the database!
+Below, we will modify the *User* role to restrict their database permissions to only allow modifications or deletions of objects that they have personally created, and will also ensure that the *ReadOnly* role can, indeed, only read objects.
+In order to do this, we need to write some server-side Javascript in the Backand dashboard.

+### Modifying the Create Action for Todo Objects
+1. Go to *Objects --> todo*
+2. Click on the *Actions* tab
+3. Click on the *New Action* button
+4. In the *Event Trigger...* dropdown, select *Create - during data saving before it is committed*
+5. Leave the *Input Parameters* empty
+6. In the *Type* dropdown, select *Server side javascript code*.
+A text area containing a JavaScript function will be displayed.
+7. Paste the following code into the body of the provided function:

   ```javascript
     // if the current user has an *Admin* role then he is allowed to create a todo for another user